- TOP CITIES

 Tips for caregivers

-There are numerous resources available for the patient and their family, battling with stomach cancer.
+There are numerous resources available for the patient and their family, battling stomach cancer.
 Tips that the caregivers can follow to help the patient in difficult times include:

 - Encouraging and providing mental support to the patient